 Some symptoms of heartburn and a heart attack could be similar, such as chest pain.
 As a result, some people who are having a heart attack do not take action as they think they have heartburn.

 If a person experiences heartburn pain alongside shortness of breath or sweating, this could be a heart-related issue.

 - discomfort in the chest, such as squeezing, fullness, pressure, or pain

 - pain or discomfort in one or both arms, stomach, neck, jaw, or back

 If a person has some or all of these symptoms, they should seek emergency medical attention.
 In the words of the American Heart Association (AHA), “If in doubt, check it out.”

 Knowing how to distinguish a heart attack from heartburn can save lives.

-A person may alleviate symptoms of heartburn by using drugs such as:
+A person may alleviate symptoms of heartburn by using drugs

 - antacids, which are over-the-counter (OTC) medications that help relieve mild heartburn